Skip to main content

 blocked_patterns:

-- "stop taking (your|the) (medication|medicine|prescription)"
+- stop taking

 required_disclaimers:

-fda_class: "II"
+fda_class: II

 Fields